jamjamgobambam/lifetracker/lifetracker-simple-api/README.md

 DATABASE_TEST_NAME=lifetracker_test
 ```

-These should be updated with values needed for your postgres connection string.
+These should be updated with values needed for your PostgreSQL connection string.

 Then setup the database by running `psql -f lifetracker.sql`.